Intestacy rules: When do brothers and sisters inherit?

 For a full list of the rules in the various scenarios which can arise on an intestate person’s death (i.e. depending upon which members of the family survive the deceased) see our sister site:- www.inheritancedisputes.co.uk

-In these circumstances, if the deceased left siblings then those siblings will inherit the estate in equal shares so long as they were related to the deceased by blood (i.e. not step-siblings nor half-siblings who are related via the blood of another parent).
+In these circumstances, if the deceased left siblings then they will inherit the estate in equal shares - so long as they were related to the deceased by blood (i.e. not step-siblings nor half-siblings who are related via the blood of another parent).

 What if a Sibling has Pre-Deceased?